Quantcast

 Any other advice?

-2. Don’t Take School Too Seriously: In today’s job market, school doesn’t nearly matter as much as before.
-In the fast moving technology sector, education just matters if you don’t have relationships.
+- Don’t Take School Too Seriously: Yes, it’s important, but you need to know what comes first to you.
+In today’s job market, school doesn’t nearly matter as much as before.
+In the fast moving technology sector, education matters more if you don’t have relationships.
 If you want to be an entrepreneur, spend more time building relationships, doing favors for people, and networking, and don’t worry so much about your grades.
+Still, get your degree, it is considered table stakes.
 If you have poor grades, leave your GPA off your resume!
 I can’t remember the last time I cared about a GPA when I interviewed anyone.
 I want to see their hustle, their character, their intelligence.
 I could care less about their gradebook.
+With the big bold statement above in mind, take everything you do seriously, otherwise you may just be wasting money and time.
+It is true in the world of startups, education matters less these days but who knows, you may find yourself at a corporate and it can matter a lot in those settings.

-3. Know Your Priorities: Which is more important – your education or your business?
+- Know Your Priorities: Which is more important – your education or your business?
 You are more likely to excel at whatever you make your priority.
 Also, clients and business partners will realize this and entire organizations change on this light.
 I ran a business while in school and my business was my priority.
 My partners were much older and overseas, and still got annoyed when I had class.
-I controlled the company so it didn’t technically matter, but it definitely had an impact.
+It definitely had an impact.

 What I Learned from Richie Hecker